-6. Calculate and interpret the average rate of change of a function (presented symbolically or as a table) over a specified interval.
-Estimate the rate of change from a graph. ★

-C. Analyze functions using different representations.

-- 7. Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases. ★ - b.
+- 6. Calculate and interpret the average rate of change of a function (presented symbolically or as a table) over a specified interval.
+Estimate the rate of change from a graph. - C. Analyze functions using different representations. - 7.
+Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases. - b.
 Graph square root, cube root, and piecewise-defined functions, including step functions and absolute value functions.★ - c.
 Graph polynomial functions, identifying zeros when suitable factorizations are available, and showing end behavior.★ - e.
-Graph exponential and logarithmic functions, showing intercepts and end behavior, and trigonometric functions, showing period, midline, and amplitude.★ - 9.
+Graph exponential and logarithmic functions, showing intercepts and end behavior. - 9.
 Translate among different representations of functions (algebraically, graphically, numerically in tables, or by verbal descriptions).
 Compare properties of two functions each represented in a different way.
-For example, given a graph of one polynomial function (including quadratic functions) and an algebraic expression for another, say which has the larger/smaller relative maximum and/or minimum.

-10. Given algebraic, numeric and/or graphical representations of functions, recognize the function as polynomial, rational, logarithmic, exponential, or trigonometric.
+For example, given a graph of one polynomial function (including guadratic functions) and an algebraic expression for another, say which has the larger/smaller relative maximum and/or minimum. - 10.
+Given algebraic, numeric and/or graphical representations of functions, recognize the function as polynomial, rational, logarithmic, or exponential.